trescenzi/sylla-api/README.md

 ### /names

+Returns a variable number of names.

 Allowed Methods: POST, GET

-Returns a JSON array of randomly generated names, or 1 if a GET request.
-POST requests are expected to have JSON body with the following keys:
+Params are as follows:
+- numNames : number

-- **numNames** <number> : the number of names to return
+    The number of names to generate
+- numSyllablesPerName : number
-- **numSyllablesPerName** <number> : the number of syllables to use per name
+    The number of syllables per name to use when generating the names

+GET requests should provide them as query params, POST as a json body.

 #### Example